-In this work, we introduce the first notion of dataset distances specifically tailored to PtO tasks.
-Our decision-aware dataset distance integrates features, labels, and decisions, enhancing the evaluation of prediction-to-decision similarities across tasks.
-Experiment results show that including the decision component significantly boosts transferability, particularly in complex environments where label changes do not clearly correlate with decisions.
-This integration allows our metric to effectively capture nuances dictated by the structure of downstream optimization problems, demonstrating robust reflection of task dynamics without direct analysis of these structures.

-Our framework is adaptable and can handle diverse PtO tasks, allowing for flexible weighting of each component to provide meaningful comparisons across a broad range of applications.
-This adaptability is crucial for realistic applications where datasets vary not only in features and labels but also in the nature of the decisions they inform.
+We introduce the first dataset distance tailored to PtO tasks, integrating features, labels, and decisions to better assess prediction-to-decision similarities.
+Our experiments show that incorporating decisions significantly improves transfer predictability, particularly in complex settings where label shifts do not directly correlate with decisions.
+This approach effectively captures task dynamics dictated by downstream optimization structures without requiring explicit analysis.
+Moreover, our framework is adaptable, allowing flexible weighting of components to provide meaningful comparisons across diverse PtO tasks—an essential feature for real-world applications where datasets vary not only in features and labels but also in decision complexity.

-Looking forward, there are several promising avenues for expanding our framework.
-Extending our framework to handle decision components of varying structures and dimensions using techniques like the Gromov-Wasserstein distance or approaches such as those in \citet{alvarez-melis_geometric_2020} for comparing unrelated labels, could bridge gaps between non-comparable decision spaces.
-Further refining the weights assigned to features, labels, and decisions, and exploring tuning methods independent of transferability measures, could greatly improve the utility of our metric, especially in unlabeled scenarios.
-Additionally, adapting our approach to more intricate PtO structures—such as when multiple feature-label pairs define a single decision— through a hierarchical OT framework \cite{yurochkin_hierarchical_2019} could extend its applicability, enhancing the robustness and versatility of our method across various PtO scenarios.
-By establishing this initial notion of dataset distance designed for PtO tasks, our work provides a foundational step for future research in this area.
+Several promising directions can extend our framework.
+Handling decision components of varying structures and dimensions using techniques like the Gromov-Wasserstein \citep{memoli_gromovwasserstein_2011} distance could bridge gaps between non-comparable decision spaces.
+Further refining the weighting of features, labels, and decisions—particularly through tuning methods independent of transferability measures—could enhance its utility.
+Additionally, adapting our approach to more intricate PtO structures, such as those where multiple feature-label pairs define a single decision, through a hierarchical OT framework \citep{yurochkin_hierarchical_2019}, could further improve its applicability.\looseness=-1

-\paragraph{Acknowledgments} This material is based upon work supported by the AI Research Institutes Program funded by the National Science Foundation under AI Institute for Societal Decision Making (AI-SDM), Award No. 2229881.